-You can use the Profile XP Disk Utility to bind disks modules as Data LUNs (RAID-3 containing 4 data disks and 1 parity disk) or as hot spare LUNs, depending on the storage needs of your system.
+You can use the GVG Disk Utility to bind disks modules as Data LUNs (RAID-3 containing 4 data disks and 1 parity disk) or as hot spare LUNs, depending on the storage needs of your system.
+Depending on the model, a RAID chassis can contain up to 10 or 15 drives.

-A PFC chassis can contain up to 10 drives.
-For simplicity, the Disk Utility automatically groups consecutive disk modules into unbound LUNs, that is, disks 0-4 and 5-9 are grouped as unbound LUNs.
-To help in finding the physical location of a LUN in large systems, refer to "Determining which disk modules make up a LUN" on page 85.
+For simplicity, the disk utility only allows binding contiguous disk modules into LUNs, that is, in a ten disk chassis, disks 0-4 and 5-9 must be bound as two different LUNs.
+To help in finding the physical location of disks in large systems, the disk utility includes an Identify Disk button which allows the selected disk drive's disk access light to flash.